 Because most of us don’t have an ideal pasture to start with, it’s going to need some improvement.
 By using rotational grazing and getting more forage for the space you have, it’s possible to take a portion of the pasture out of commission while you reseed and allow those plants to get established.
 If you have the space, take 1/7th of your pasture and rest it for a year, sow new seed without allowing any grazing.
 Rotate through those 7 sections one by one and then your whole pasture will have been rejuvenated without the expense of doing it all at once.

-Because they’re interacting with you more, your animals will be friendlier, more socialized, and more trusting.
+There are many reasons to raise pastured livestock.
+Because they’re interacting with you more pastured animals in a rotational grazing system will be friendlier, more socialized, and more trusting.
 On a small scale, and especially if you have children, that’s an advantage.
 While we always make sure that any animal on our farm is “Grain Bucket Trained,” a friendly, social animal is much more likely to come when called and be used to getting moved.
 They can trust that interactions with you are positive and have a reward at the end.

 This collection of photos shows one corner of our pasture over the course of the 4 growing seasons we have lived here.
 To give you reference , the row of pines is our neighbors (you can see the multi-stranded white fence of theirs).
 The deciduous trees in photo one are at the end of that row of pines.
 In the sheep photo, that tree line is off-camera to the left.